rakunlabs/turna/_documents/docs/reference/server/middlewares/inject.md

   test:
     inject:
       path_map:
-        "/test": # checking with filepath.Match
+        "/test": # checking with doublestar.Match
           - regex: "" # old is ignored if regex is set
             old: ""
             new: ""